Why has HanseYachts withdrawn from Boot Düsseldorf 2025? The manufacturer explains

 Permanent showrooms: a long-term alternative?

 To meet the needs of its customers and distributors, HanseYachts is showcasing its showrooms in Greifswald and Bernau, offering flexible access and a more permanent alternative to traditional boat shows.
 These spaces allow customers to discover models in depth, without the logistical and time constraints imposed by temporary shows.
-In addition to reducing costs, this approach could become a solid, sustainable alternative to repeated participation in expensive indoor shows.
+In addition to reducing costs, this approach could become a solid, sustainable alternative to repeated participation in expensive boat shows.

 Lead generation: the end of boat show dependency